kennedyengineering/digital_hydrant/README.md

 - "main" does not need to be run as sudo, but the user executing it needs to have passwordless sudo enabled
 - created a bootstrap directory for setting up the project upon installation, for a more up to date versioon of dependencies view the requirements files, will stop tracking in the README.md
 - /media/USBdrive is created when "create" option of setup_usb is run, so the setup_usb script must be run upon a new installation
+- utils/config contains the config file for the corresponding collector, the names must match for scheduler.py to pick them up and use them.
+The config files all contain information about scheduling and execution duration (timeout setting in seconds), can contain additional information for use in the collector
+- scheduler.py is the "launcher" for the collectors, it creates a queue and then executes them
+- config/wireless_network_credentials.yml contains wireless network information for authentication collectors
+- created utils/modules to store helper functions and limit code repitition